davidhuser/dhis2.py/README.rst

 Generate UIDs
 ^^^^^^^^^^^^^

-Generate UIDs (not limited to 10000):
+Generate UIDs from server (not limited to 10000)

 .. code:: python